SYLVAIN FRAYSSE'S "CAMILLE" EXHIBITION

 atmospheres

-The " Camille " project was born in 2022 out of the desire of members of the Montpellier Artistic Project to introduce students at the Montpellier-Nîmes Faculty of Medicine to new forms of art.
-The exhibition is a sensory experience in light and sound based on the film Le Mépris by Jean-Luc Godard.
+The "Camille " project was born in 2022, from a desire by members of the Montpellier Artistic Project to introduce students at the Montpellier-Nîmes Faculty of Medicine to new forms of art.
+The exhibition consists of a sensory experience of light and sound based on the film Contempt by Jean-Luc Godard.

-Strength in numbers
+Strength in unity

-This project would not have been possible without the unfailing support it received from various stakeholders, including :
+This project would not have been possible without the unfailing support it received from various stakeholders, including:

-The support of the University of Montpellier(UM) through the Fonds Solidaire d'Initiative Etudiante (FSDIE), and the UM Arts and Culture Department with Eléonore Szturemski, as well as the Montpellier-Nîmes Faculty of Medicine.
-Finally, Dean Isabelle Laffont and Professor Gérald Chanques provided logistical support.
+Support from the University of Montpellier (UM) through the Student Initiative Solidarity Fund (FSDIE), and the UM Arts and Culture department, notably Eléonore Szturemski, as well as the Montpellier-Nîmes Faculty of Medicine.
+Finally, Dean Isabelle Laffont and Professor Gérald Chanquesprovided assistance with all the logistics.

-A successful vernissage
+A successful opening

-The exhibition vernissage was successfully held in the Cours d'Honneur of the Bâtiment Historique.
-Open by registration, over a hundred people came to celebrate the start of this ground-breaking project.
+The exhibition opening was held successfully in the Courtyard of Honor of the Historic Building.
+Open to registered guests, more than a hundred people came to celebrate the launch of this unique project.

-UM President Philippe Augé, Dean Isabelle Laffont, FRAC and MAP were all present.
+The President of the UM, Philippe Augé, Dean Isabelle Laffont, as well as the FRAC and MAP were present.

 Hidden lilies

-Practical info
+Practical information

 Exhibition: Camille by Sylvain Fraysse